What To Send Me

-4. If you have other assessments, perhaps from surgeons, feel free to send them to me or to ask me to simulate what the surgeons have recommended.
+4. If you have other assessments, perhaps from surgeons, feel free to send them to me or to ask me to simulate what the they have recommended.
 Bear in mind that occasionally this is not possible.
-I can also give you a second opinion on any recommendations that have been made to you.
+I can also give you a second opinion on any recommendations that you have received from surgeons.

 5. Have you had any previous facial surgery? or any facial injuries?
 This might affect what else can be done.

 6. Do you have passability problems?
 This means do people see you as female when you are dressed as a woman or do they still see you as male.